anushkadeshpande/js-scratchpad/promises/README.md

 With this, we revoked the control to call `checkout()` from `addToCart()`, and so on, basically, got rid of the callback hell and also gave the control to the main application.

+> FYI, this is known as promise chaining

 But,
 ### What does the promise actually mean?